 Started 45 years ago, MKCA offers classical music performed by world-class artists in beautiful homes—the way classical music was originally intended to be heard.Given the proximity to New York City, MKCA attracts artists when they are performing at New York’s most venerable concert halls by offering them an opportunity to play in an intimate setting.
 This provides both artists and audiences alike with a unique musical experience.
 The close proximity of the players allows the concertgoer to respond to their musical gestures and dialog.
 The musicians in turn are touched by the responses of the audience, an experience typically lost in a large, impersonal concert hall.

 The interaction does not just end with the performance.
 With the “Meet the Artists” reception following each concert, audience members can talk with the artists, discussing their music, their backgrounds, etc.Rarely is such musical intimacy available with world-class musicians.
 The musicians love this format so much that they play for reduced fees and frequently request to be invited back.
-Here are some comments by a few of the artists who have performed for MKCA in recently:
+Here are some comments by a few of the artists who have performed for MKCA:

 " The afternoon was absolutely delightful, and we were so honored to be part of it!
 The space was so welcoming and friendly (perfect for chamber music), the house was exquisite, everyone I met and spoke to was wonderful, the lunch was fantastic, and the reception was truly spectacular!
 What a treat for us all around.
 We cannot thank you enough for all your efforts to make this happen.
 We would be thrilled to come back again to play for the series".